Your Environment Is Killing Your Focus

 Close Your Browser Tabs

 Seventeen tabs equals seventeen voices in your head.
 Bookmark what you need so you can come back to it later.
 Shut the rest.
 If you're treating it like a to-do list, consider creating a master to-do list to hold the items you need to do.
 Not sure where to start?
-Try the Time Boss Masterclass.
+The Time Boss Masterclass shows you exactly how to do so.

 Use Your Second Monitor Thoughtfully